TrustedDataFramework/java-rlp/README.md

     @RLPIgnored
     public String ignored;

+    // if some fields are annotated with @RLP,
+    // fields without @RLP annotation will be ignored
-    // the fields declared above is analogy to
+    // the fields above is analogy to
     /**
      * @RLP(0)
      * public String name;